MicrosoftDocs/cognitive-toolkit-docs/articles/Test-Configurations.md

 ---
 # CNTK Production Test Configurations

-The page lists configurations that are used for automated test of the Microsoft Cognitive Toolkit.
+This page lists configurations that are used for automated test of the Microsoft Cognitive Toolkit.
 It doesn't distinguish explicitly between build and test environment, for a detailed overview of the individual requirements you should consult the [development environment setup page](./Setup-development-environment.md) for a build environment, and the [setup from precompiled binaries page](./Setup-CNTK-on-your-machine.md) for the test environment.

 The presented set of product versions is not restrictive, i.e. CNTK may well work in many other configurations.